spectral-cockpit/opusreader2/README.md

 ## Advanced testing and Bruker OPUS file specification

 We strive to have a full-fledged reader of OPUS files that is on par with the commercial reader in the Bruker OPUS software suite.
+That is an ambitious goal and needs collaborative efforts.
 To contribute to the development, we will provide an additional vignette that describes the OPUS format and the technical details of our implementation in the package.

 ## How to contribute